gmap888/gmap888/README.md

 ##### 6. Interface/Functionality Testing
 Rigorous testing of the interface and functionality was conducted to guarantee a seamless and error-free user experience.

+## Achievements

+The project emerged successfully from the hackathon, being the one who winned the competition, demonstrating the effectiveness of the adopted QA approach.
+The collaborative effort between development and QA, coupled with the BDD methodology, resulted in a high-quality final product.

 ### Project 2: URBAN.SCOOTER(https://github.com/gmap888/Urban-Scooter-QA)

 #### Overview